Buddikafdo0001/synchronizer_token_Assessment_01/README.md

 # phishing_attack
-Phishing attack for facebook login first download this file and upload to free hosting or localhost and make a file call sss.txt in there jst run the master fblogin.php file
+Phishing attack for facebook login first download this file and upload to free hosting or localhost and make sure file call sss.txt in there jst run fblogin.php file